djkeu/web_apps/index.md

 # Try it yourself, p.428

 ## ToDo: 19-2.
 Blog Accounts:
-# ToDo: Add a user authentication and registration system to the Blog project you started in Exercise 19-1 (page 421).
+# Done: Add a user authentication
+# ToDo: and registration system to the Blog project you started in Exercise 19-1 (page 421).
-# ToDo: Make sure logged-in users see their username somewhere on the screen
+# Done: Make sure logged-in users see their username somewhere on the screen
-# ToDo: and unregistered users see a link to the registration page.
+# Done: and unregistered users see a link to the registration page.